Rovis91/trackimmo-backend/trackimmo/api/api_doc.md

 - **Health Monitoring**: Use `/admin/health` for system status
 - **Error Tracking**: Failed jobs are logged and can be monitored via `/admin/jobs`
 - **Email Testing**: Use `/admin/test-email` to verify email configuration
+- **Comprehensive Testing**: Use `test_email_functionality.py` for full email verification

-The API is designed to be self-monitoring with comprehensive error handling and automatic retry mechanisms for robust operation.
+The API is designed to be self-monitoring with comprehensive error handling, automatic retry mechanisms, and email notifications for robust operation.